amt283/CIS12-Exercise04/README.md

 - 4.11.1

-I'm sure my solution could be more generalized.
+I'm sure my solution could be more generalized so if someone just wants two lines, for example, they could easily use a function that's designed just for that and I could use that function in the rectangle() to create the shape.

 - 4.11.2

+I definitely think my solution could be improved by following the instructor's example and generalizing the functions even further.

 - 4.11.3